Approximation, interpolation, and lifting on the unit ball: Qualitative characterizations

 \section{Qualitative characterizations}

-In this section, we go deeper into the structure of the Hardy space $H^2(\B^n)$.
-All notations and facts presented here are standard for $H^2(\B^n)$.
-For further details, we refer the reader to the classic \cite{Rud}.
+In this section, we go deeper into the structure of $H^2(\B^n)$.
+All notations and preliminaries presented at the beginning of this section are standard for $H^2(\B^n)$.
+For further details, we refer the reader to the classic \cite{Rud} (also see \cite{Kor}).